-In a child care setting where lots of people are coming at the same time, it is hard to take a moment with each child.
-However, this welcoming routine can establish many things and is good child development policy.
-This contact will help you better understand each child, help the children feel comfortable and good about themselves, reduce the spread of illness by excluding children with obvious signs of illness, and foster better communications with families.
+In a child care setting where children may be arriving at the same time, it's challenging to take a moment with each child.
+However, this personal contact allows you to better understand each child, helps children feel comfortable, eases the transition to your program, reduces the spread of illness by excluding children with obvious signs of illness, and fosters better communication with families.
+It also helps to identify any health or developmental problems early.